Re: [ledgersmb-devel] Setting a policy for our dependencies

 Finally, it will add additional load to our packagers.
 Right now Jame has quite a large number of perl packages that he deals with simply to support LedgerSMB being packaged.
 That can lead to delays in packaging a new LedgerSMB release if there are also changes to it's dependencies .
 Having even more separate dependencies will only make that worse.

-1. we don't release a lot of new spin-offs until the old ones are really stable and we are guaranteeing compatibility for a while.
+I think this is actually a very valid concern.
+There are two very important ways we can help with that: 1. we don't release a lot of new spin-offs until the old ones are really stable and we are guaranteeing compatibility for a while.
 If Debian has an old version of PGObject, as long as we support that interface...
+2. we make sure we have stable interfaces before we spin things off.

 " Not depend directly on modules which have overlapping functionalities"